blackdenarius307/Extract-Transform-Load-From-Start-to-Finish/README.md

 9. Run PLOT_covid_data_pH.ipynb to plot data on line graph

 #### <div align = "left"> Analysis </div>
-Our data indicates that short term changes in the numbers of covid deaths does not seem to greatly affect short term accident trends.
-We were expecting to see a dip in traffic accidents over this time frame due to covid lockdowns and such, but the data does not support that hypothesis.
+These data sets indicate that short term changes in the numbers of covid deaths do not seem to greatly affect short term accident trends.
+It was expected to see a dip in traffic accidents over this time frame due to covid lockdowns and such, but the data does not support that hypothesis.

 ![Death_Traffic_plot.png](pictures/Death_Traffic_plot.png)